Implemented from 15th September 2012

 DISSEMINATION OF THIS POLICY

 6. The above Conditions of entry will be conveyed through the Rules of the Festival in each Section Syllabus.
-They will also be summarised in a “reminder” to be sent to the person entering a child with Call Cards (or their equivalent).
+They will also be summarised in a “reminder” to be sent to the person entering a child with Call Cards or Entry Forms (or their equivalent).
 Notices will be displayed at venues and printed in Programmes to inform parents and children attending as audience.

-7. This Policy will be displayed at venues and on the Festival Websites and available on request accompanied a stamped and addressed envelope.
+7. This Policy will be displayed at venues and on the Festival Websites and available on request accompanied by a stamped and addressed envelope.

 PERFORMANCE AREAS AND CHANGING AREAS